 Auro Debuts at Four Seasons Resort Napa ValleyNov 16, 2022 07:02PM ● By Fran Miller

-Calistoga offers many reasons to schedule a visit to the quaint, northern-most Napa Valley town.
-Mud baths, resorts both diminutive and grand, recreational activities, and of course wine top most visitors’ lists.
-And with the opening of Auro at Four Seasons Resort Napa Valley, fine cuisine now provides added destination inspiration for both locals and tourists.
+Calistoga offers many reasons to visit the quaint, northern-most Napa Valley town.
+Mud baths, resorts both diminutive and grand, recreational activities, and wineries top the list.
+Now with the opening of Auro at Four Seasons Resort Napa Valley, fine cuisine provides added destination inspiration for both locals and tourists.

-Auro showcases a seasonally inspired, rotating five-course tasting menu set against views of sprawling Calistoga vineyards and the Palisades Mountains.
-The setting is spectacular, and so is the cuisine.
-A weekly-changing menu begins with a series of amuse-bouches, followed by house-made milk bread and two butters.
-Fourteen-day dry-aged meats and fish are central to the menu with highlights including dry-aged Shima Aji, a delicate fish paired with harvest apple, cilantro, and emerald crystal lettuce; and California White Duck complete with Medjool dates, pearl salsify, and Sonoma baby beets.
-Other standouts include butter poached Norwegian crab served with pearl onions, Nantes carrots and rose finn potato, finished with a sauce Semillon, and Kagoshima A5 Wagyu with walnut purée, creamed kale, garlic confit and black trumpet mushrooms.
+Auro showcases a rotating five-course tasting menu that begins with a series of amuse-bouches, followed by house-made milk bread and two butters.
+Fourteen-day dry-aged meats and fish are central to the menu including dry-aged Shima Aji, a delicate fish paired with harvest apple, cilantro, and emerald crystal lettuce; and California White Duck complete with Medjool dates, pearl salsify, and Sonoma baby beets.
+Other standouts include a butter poached Norwegian crab served with pearl onions, and Kagoshima A5 Wagyu with walnut purée, creamed kale, and black trumpet mushrooms.
 Desserts include a house-made gianduja hazelnut chocolate tart and varied mignardises.

 “I am so grateful to have the opportunity to return to Napa—where my culinary journey began—and to create a distinctive dining concept from the ground up that pays homage to outstanding producers from California and beyond,” said Garcia.
 “This feels like the warmest homecoming.
-My Auro menu is a tribute to my evolution as a chef, and an opportunity to honor the exceptional ingredients of this region and the labor that brought them to us.”
+My Auro menu honors the exceptional ingredients of the region and the labor that brought them to us.”

-Garcia’s menu items are beautifully complimented by wine pairings curated by sommelier Derek Stevenson.
-Notable selections include Radio-Coteau La Neblina 2020 Pinot Noir, a Sonoma Coast terroir-driven wine with notes of cranberry, bing cherry, tobacco and roasted baking spices to pair with the duck and Merryvale Vineyards Silhouette 2020 Chardonnay, a Napa white with a nod to the old-world winemaking techniques of Burgundy to accompany the crab.
+Garcia’s cuisine is beautifully complimented by wine pairings curated by sommelier Derek Stevenson: Radio-Coteau La Neblina 2020 Pinot Noir, a Sonoma Coast terroir-driven wine with notes of cranberry, bing cherry, tobacco and Merryvale Vineyards Silhouette 2020 Chardonnay, a Napa white with a nod to the old-world winemaking techniques of Burgundy.

 Designed by award-winning hospitality design firm EDG, Auro draws on the organic palette of the surrounding landscape and the bucolic grounds of its Four Seasons home.
-The dining room is composed in dark woods, soil-inspired hues, and muted tones.
-Open and airy, the space features floor-to-ceiling glass sliding doors, opening up to an outdoor terrace and sweeping vineyard views, the organic vines of which belong to the resort’s on-site winery Elusa where winemakers Thomas Rivers Brown and Jonathan Walden craft elegant and luscious varietals.
+Open and airy, the dining room features floor-to-ceiling glass sliding doors which lead to an outdoor terrace with sweeping vineyard views of the resort’s on-site winery Elusa.

 Photos courtesy of Four Seasons Resort Napa Valley